react-navigation/react-navigation.github.io/versioned_docs/version-6.x/native-stack-navigator.md

 Supported values:

-- "push": the new screen will perform push animation.
+- `push`: the new screen will perform push animation.
-- "pop": the new screen will perform pop animation.
+- `pop`: the new screen will perform pop animation.

 #### `animation`